Reduced Mobility Can Lead To Functional Incontinence

-There are additional forms of incontinence besides SUI, OAB and MUI.
-These include Overflow Incontinence, Functional Incontinence and Reflex Incontinence (Neurogenic Bladder).
-These forms of incontinence do not fall under the umbrella of Pelvic Floor Dysfunction (PFD) as they are caused by illnesses, diseases or disabilities.
+Other forms of incontinence include; Functional Incontinence, Overflow Incontinence, and Reflex Incontinence (Neurogenic Bladder).
+These forms of incontinence do not fall under the umbrella of Pelvic Floor Dysfunction (PFD) as they are generally caused by illnesses, diseases or disabilities.
 We will provide some limited information on these conditions but do not provide much detail as the site is focused on PFD.
 If you are suffering from one of these forms of incontinence, you can still benefit from understanding the urinary system and the other forms of incontinence, however, your underlying illness, disease or disability should be your primary focus for treatment.

 Overflow incontinence could be considered opposite to overactive bladder.
 Overflow is a sign that the bladder muscle could be “lazy” or weak.
 With overflow, there is typically a constant “dripping” of urine from the bladder, however, it never fully fills or empties.
 It can be viewed as the inability to empty the bladder completely.
 The “urge” to urinate might not be felt showing some miscommunication with the body’s natural reflexes.

 With overflow, it is usual to have sympathetic dominance, where the nerves that keep the bladder relaxed are active most of the time.
 The parasympathetic nerves responsible for contracting the bladder may have poor function.
 This condition is more common in men than in women and is often caused by an enlarged prostate.
 For women, this can be caused by some obstruction in the area of the bladder and urethra such as a tumour.